 Since 1989 the Royal Court Theatre has collaborated with emerging playwrights from all parts of the world, working in over 70 countries and in more than 40 languages.
 The International Playwrights Group (formerly the International Residency) is part of this programme that offers the opportunity for international playwrights to spend time at the Royal Court Theatre in London, developing a new play.
 It also offers international theatre artists a forum to meet and work with leading British writers, directors, practitioners and performers.

-In summer 2014, five international playwrights were invited to London to take part in a focused, residential writers group, working with members of the Royal Court Theatre artistic team in July 2014.
+In summer 2014, seven international playwrights were invited to London to take part in a focused, residential writers group, working with members of the Royal Court Theatre artistic team in July 2014.

 International playwrights will be asked to develop a new play during their time in London in collaboration with members of the Royal Court artistic team.
 Writers will follow an intensive programme that combines group sessions led by leading British theatre makers with individual one-to-one meetings.
 Each playwright will be teamed with a Royal Court script advisor and translator who will work with them to help realise their new play.
 There will also be an opportunity to share work with the rest of the group in a workshop environment, working with a company of professional actors.

-The Royal Court Theatre will arrange complimentary tickets to all shows at the theatre for the duration of the programme, as well as productions at other venues in London.
+The Royal Court Theatre will arrange complimentary tickets to all shows at the theatre for the duration of the programme, as well as a selection of productions at other venues in London.

 The International Playwrights Group is the latest incarnation of the Royal Court Theatre’s development work with international writers in London.
 This started in 1989 as the Summer School before becoming the International Residency for Emerging Playwrights from 1993 with support from the British Council.
 This evolution has taken many forms, focusing ever more closely on international playwrights and their plays.